-The surface morphologies at 4 ML and 8 ML Pt on Ru(0001) are displayed in Fig. 2, along with line scans as indicated in the images.
+The surface morphologies at 4 and 8 ML Pt on Ru(0001) are displayed in Fig. 2, along with line scans as indicated in the images.
 For both layers smooth Pt films with terrace widths similar to the underlying Ru(0001) substrate are found.
-At 8 ML (Fig. 2B) we clearly identify a large scale dislocation network as deduced from the quasi-periodic depressions (their origin most likely is due to a combined geometric and electronic effect [11]).
-We note that the film is not yet fully relaxed at this layer thickness; according to the separation of the dislocations ($\Delta l \approx 250$ Å) we conclude that lattice strain due to the 2.5 % lattice mismatch is released only by 40 %.
-This value agrees well with the evolution of adsorption energies of a probe molecule (CO) for $n \geq 4$ ML (see Fig. 3).
-The 4 ML Pt film (Fig. 2A), on the other hand, is completely free of dislocations or other types of surface modification which could be associated with strain relaxation (e.g. island formation).
-Atomically resolved images confirm the hexagonal structure of the bimetallic surface.
-We conclude that Pt grows pseudomorphically on Ru(0001) up to at least 4 ML and, for higher film thicknesses, gradually releases strain within the film by forming large scale dislocation networks.
+At 8 ML [Fig. 2(b)] we clearly identify a large scale dislocation network as deduced from the quasiperiodic depressions (their origin most likely is due to a combined geometric and electronic effect [11]).
+We note that the film is not yet fully relaxed at this layer thickness; according to the separation of the dislocations ( $\Delta l \approx 250$ Å) we conclude that lattice strain due to the 2.5% lattice mismatch is released only by 40%.

 A key parameter describing the adsorptive and chemical properties of strained transition metals is the binding energy of a probe particle such as CO.
-From the IR measurements shown in Fig. 1 and from additional thermal desorption spectra the desorption temperature of small amounts of CO on the various Pt/Ru(0001) layers were determined.
+From the IR measurements shown in Fig. 1 and from additional TD spectra the desorption temperature of small amounts of CO on the various Pt/Ru(0001) layers was determined.
 In the dilute limit the desorption temperature is a suitable measure for the binding energy since the interaction between adjacent adsorbate particles is negligible.
-The results are summarized in Fig. 3A; as a reference, the desorption temperature of CO on Pt(111) is indicated by a dashed line.
+The results are summarized in Fig. 3(a); as a reference, the desorption temperature of CO on Pt(111) is indicated by a dashed line.
 In each case desorption from defects (steps) is easily identified and disregarded in the analysis.
-For CO on the first Pt layer on Ru(0001) the desorption temperature, $T{\rm des}$, is dramatically reduced from 450 - 460 K on Pt(111) to 320 K (see also [6]).
-For an increasing number of Pt layers, $T{\rm des}$ rises until, approximately at the fourth layer, it seems to converge at about 430 K, which is still significantly below the value for CO on Pt(111).
-In order to obtain a reference value for the Pt(111) surface, 30 layers of Pt have been deposited which gave a desorption temperature of 455 K (heating rate of 3 K/s).
-As $T{\rm des}(24 \text{ layers}) = T{\rm des}(30 \text{ layers}) - 1.3 \text{ K}$, we conclude that the value at 30 layers pretty much represents a Pt(111) crystal.
+For CO on the first Pt layer on Ru(0001) the desorption temperature, $T{des}$ , is dramatically reduced from 450-460 K on Pt(111) to 320 K (see also [6]).
+For an increasing number of Pt layers, $T{des}$ rises until, approximately at the fourth layer, it seems to converge at about 430 K, which is still significantly below the value for CO on Pt(111).
+In order to obtain a reference value for the